jackkolb/Canvas-Starter-Code/README.md

-# ONR-ISR
-CEC ONR-ISR Project

-ISR Simulator.

-## Running the simulator
+This is baseline code for getting started making a simulator with JavaScript and Canvas.

-Open `index.html` in a web browser.
+To run, open `index.html` in a web browser.